CGCookie/retopoflow/docs/v4/changelist.md

 This document contains details about what has changed in Retopoflow in version 4.

+### 4.1.2

+- Added option to constrain new knife cuts to the UI
+- The status bar hotkeys now correctly show customized hotkeys

 ### 4.1.1

 - Masking and pinning options are now shared between Tweak and Relax